ErpNetDocs/tech/modules/financials/accounting/index.md

 #### Current Balances

-Contains live account balances calculated from all released accounting vouchers, reflecting the up-to-date financial position.
+Represents the live, up-to-the-minute balances for all accounts, calculated from released accounting vouchers.
+It reflects the current financial position and can be segmented by analytical dimensions like Enterprise Company, Cost Center, Profit Center, Account, and Currency.

 #### Historical Balances

-Shows account balances with analytical dimensions as of a selected historical date, used for reviewing past financial positions.
+Represents time-stamped ledger entries showing account balances as of specific historical dates.
+It is used for reviewing and reporting on past financial positions, providing a chronological record segmented by Date, Account, Item Key, Currency, Cost Center, and Profit Center.

 #### Trial Balance Detailed